AmericaCube/VMC-EGRESS/README.md

 if [OutputOnWeb = 1] script will write file index.html into /var/www/html with calculated info.

-If [IsATest = 1] script doesn't try to connect to VMware Cloud on AWS: will calculate CostPerGigaByte by using [TestMBytes] and create [OutputFile] and Apache [index.html] file.
+If [IsATest = 1] script doesn't try to connect to VMware Cloud on AWS: will calculate CostPerGigaByte by using [TestMBytes], create [OutputFile], Apache [index.html] file and will write results on screen.

 Parameters for file .INI